 New Nintendo 3DS Enhancement

-Additionally, playing on a New Nintendo 3DS will allow access to Miiverse and the internet browser, which is disabled when playing on original Nintendo 3DS models due to the game using up all available system memory.
+Additionally, playing on a New Nintendo 3DS allows access to Miiverse and the internet browser, which is disabled when playing on original Nintendo 3DS models due to the game using up all available system memory.
 The New Nintendo 3DS system has more memory available and thus do not have this restriction.

 The game was announced during Nintendo's E3 2011 press conference, but development had not yet started at that time.
 During a Nintendo Direct presentation on June 21, 2012, it was announced that in order to get the game done more quickly, Nintendo is partnering with Namco Bandai Games and Namco Bandai Studio with oversight by series creator Masahiro Sakurai at Sora.
 Development officially began after the completion of Sakurai's previous game, Kid Icarus: Uprising.